openrewrite/rewrite-docs/docs/recipes/jenkins/upgradejavaversion.md

       distribution: openjdk
 ```

-Now that `com.yourorg.UpgradeJavaVersionExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-jenkins:0.18.1 in your build file:
+Now that `com.yourorg.UpgradeJavaVersionExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-jenkins:{{VERSION_REWRITE_JENKINS}} in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">